50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 Uneven subfloor issue

-An uneven subfloor is most likely to be the culprit for that spongy feeling if the issue is not evenly distributed but confined to specific areas – particularly if you can rule out causes such as water damage if, for instance, the flooring is newly installed.
+An uneven subfloor is most likely to be the culprit if your laminate floor feels spongy but the issue only occurs in specific areas, especially if you can rule out causes such as water damage if the flooring is newly installed.
 Be particularly suspicious if the trouble spot looks normal to the eye, without lumps or bumps, only flexing underfoot when you tread on it directly.

 A professional contractor can smooth out an uneven subfloor.
 We wouldn’t recommend trying it yourself – there are too many different types of subfloor, all of which require different approaches depending on the issue at hand!